 FATCA stands for the Foreign Account Tax Compliance Act.

-Introduced by the United States Department of Treasury and the US Internal Revenue Service (IRS), the purpose of FATCA is to encourage better tax compliance by preventing US persons from using banks and other financial organizations to avoid US taxation on their income and assets.
+Introduced by the United States Department of Treasury and the US Internal Revenue Service (IRS), the purpose of FATCA is to encourage US taxpayers to comply more effectively with tax rules.
+In this regard, FATCA requires non-US financial institutions to identify and report US taxpayers annually.

-In addition, KBL epb may be required to report information about clients who are not US persons but who do not provide the required documentation.
+In addition, KBL epb may be required to report information about customers who are not US persons but who do not provide the required documentation.

 Where clients fail to provide the appropriate documentation and/or when doing business with non-compliant entities, KBL epb may be required to apply a 30% US withholding tax on certain types of US income paid to such clients.

-In line with FATCA, it is important that you provide us with the information and forms to establish your tax status under FATCA (please see the section on US forms).
-These forms have to be updated on a justified request from the Bank or when justified by a change in cirumstances (change of country of tax residence, change of business, name, etc.).
-This update must be made within a period of a maximum of 90 days under the risk of being classed as reportable and subject to higher taxation on income from US sources.
+For the purposes of FATCA, the forms are only to be updated if there is a change in circumstances (change of country of tax residence, change of business, name, beneficial owner, etc.).
+This update must be made within a period of a maximum of 30 days under the risk of being classed as reportable and subject to higher taxation on income from US sources.

-This information will typically be of a non-financial nature (for example, name, address, US taxpayer identification number), and of a financial nature (for example, account number, account balance, income paid into the account).
+The information reported to the tax authorities will be of a non-financial nature (name, first name, address, date of birth, taxpayer identification number) and of a financial nature (account number, account balance, income paid into the account).

 ALL NATURAL PERSONS WHO ARE ACCOUNT OR JOINT ACCOUNT HOLDERS